ivandamg/ComparisonBacterialSystems/README.md

 # Comparison of Type VI secretion system of two strains.

-Analysis made in R. shown in a R markdown tutorial
+Analysis made in R. shown in a R markdown tutorial.
+The analysis include gene comparison of different gene clusters, SNP analysis and Synonimous and Non-synonimous modifications.